This pages summarises the fish that can be caught in Darkmoon Island.

 - Open Water Skill: 25 to fish open water without junk.
 Pools can be fished effectively with skill 1.

 - Notes: Only available during Darkmoon Faire week, which starts on the first Sunday of the month.
 Travel via the darkmoon portal in Elwynn Forest (near Goldshire) or Mulgore (near Thunder Bluff).
-Mages in capital cities will optionally transport you to Elwynn Forest or Mulgore for 30s, but the portal to Darkmoon Island itself is free to use.
+Mages in capital cities will optionally transport you to Elwynn Forest or Mulgore for a small fee, but the portal to Darkmoon Island itself is free to use.
 You cannot swim to the island!
 Leave the island using portals on the Boardwalk.
 Anglers on the island at the end of the Faire week will be automatically teleported back to Elwynn Forest or Mulgore.
 Darkmoon Island is surrounded by the Great Sea, but its precise location is not marked on any world maps.
 Since Patch 5.2, the fish caught from Darkmoon Island's open coastal water are determined by your personal fishing skill.
 Common catches, by skill tier:

 - 1-50: Raw Slitherskin Mackerel

 - 50-100: Raw Rainbow Fin Albacore and Raw Slitherskin Mackerel

 - 100-150: Oily Blackmouth and Raw Rainbow Fin Albacore

 - 150-200: Raw Rockscale Cod and Raw Spotted Yellowtail

 - 200-250: Raw Glossy Mightfish and Raw Spotted Yellowtail

 - 250-300: Darkclaw Lobster, and Raw Summer Bass or Winter Squid

 - 300-375: Giant Sunfish